mb21/panwriter/README.md

 1. When exporting to a `.tex` file, the key should be named `latex`.
 2. When exporting to a `.pdf` file, the key for PanWriter to look up in the `output` YAML can be specified with the `pdf-format` key (see example above).
 Default is also `latex`, but you can also use `context`, `html`, `ms`, `beamer`, `revealjs`, etc.  In fact, you could set it to anything, if you had a corresponding key in the `output` YAML with a `to:` field.
 See also [Creating a PDF with pandoc](http://pandoc.org/MANUAL.html#creating-a-pdf).

+### User Data Directory

+You can place certain files in the PanWriter user directory, which [should be](https://electronjs.org/docs/api/app#appgetpathname):

+- macOS: `/Users/your-user-name/Library/Application Support/PanWriterUserData`
+- Linux: `~/.config/PanWriterUserData`
+- Windows: `C:\Users\your-user-name\AppData\Local\PanWriterUserData`

+If the directory does not exist, you can create it.

 ### Default CSS and YAML

-PanWriter will look for `~/.panwriter/default.css` to load CSS for the preview.
+PanWriter will look for a `default.css` file in the user data directory, to load CSS for the preview.
 If that file is not found, it will use sensible defaults.

-If you put some YAML in `~/.panwriter/default.yaml`, PanWriter will merge this with the YAML in your input file (to determine the command-line arguments to call pandoc with) and add the `--metadata-file` option.
+If you put a `default.yaml` file in the data directory, PanWriter will merge this with the YAML in your input file (to determine the command-line arguments to call pandoc with) and add the `--metadata-file` option.
 The YAML should be in the same format as above.

 ### Document types / themes

 You can e.g. put `type: letter` in the YAML of your input document.
-In that case, PanWriter will look for `~/.panwriter/letter.yaml` and `~/.panwriter/letter.css` instead of `default.yaml` and `default.css`.
+In that case, PanWriter will look for `letter.yaml` and `letter.css` instead of `default.yaml` and `default.css` in the user data directory.

 ### Markdown syntax